 Most young people won’t seek help themselves, so your child will probably need your help to get professional support.
-If you’ve tried to talk to your child about your concerns, but she’s refused help or said there’s nothing wrong, you might need to seek help by yourself to start with.
+If you’ve tried to talk with your child about your concerns, but they’ve refused help or said there’s nothing wrong, you might need to seek help by yourself to start with.

 There are many people and places you can go to for help with teenage depression:

-- your GP – keep in mind that sometimes children are more comfortable talking to a GP who doesn’t also see their parents, a younger doctor or a doctor of the same gender
+- your GP – keep in mind that sometimes teenagers are more comfortable talking to a GP who doesn’t also see their parents, a younger doctor or a doctor of the same gender

 - other professionals who work with your child

 - a psychologist or counsellor

 If your child tells you they’re having thoughts about hurting themselves or that they want to die, seek urgent professional help.
 Call Lifeline on 131 114, or go to your GP, a mental health service or a hospital emergency department.
 People who are depressed are at increased risk of suicide.